hassan-sd/insta-face-scraper/README.md

 -   Downloads X amount of photos from X amount of instagram profiles
 -   Extracts faces from the downloaded photos
 -   Saves the extracted faces to disk separated by each person detected
+-   Allows login auth to access private instagram profiles that you follow also

 ## Installation